tiagobento/watertemplate-engine/README.md

 </html>
 ```

+The `String build(Locale)` method defined on `Template.java` is used to recursively build your template with its master/sub templates.

 **Note:** ~content~ is where the content of Templates that uses this Template as MasterTemplate goes.

-If you want to put some data on your Template, you can use the `protected final Map<String, Object> args` to provide data during the build of your Template.

 ResourceURI.java
 ---